 Bay Beach is a city owned park and unfortunately dogs, with the exception of service dogs, are not permitted in city parks.
 We are hoping sometime in the future we can make at least a section of the park dog friendly, but unfortunately we are not there yet.

 You can call our office number 920-448-3365 or email us at email@example.com and they will direct you to the correct person.

 Unfortunately, we do not have an online store at this time.
 Our gift shop is usually open 10:00 am - 7:00 pm, with some days closing earlier.
 During the off-season, you are able to purchase some t-shirts at City Hall, Monday through Friday 8:00 am - 4:30 pm.
 (100 N. Jefferson St, room 510, Parks, Recreation, & Forestry office)

-We do have parking suitable for RVs and busses on the West end of the park.
+We do have parking suitable for RVs and busses on the West end of the park (Parking Lot F).
 Follow the signs past the roller coaster and you will see the large parking area.

 Watch our Facebook page for updates on special events or you can look on our website under Special Events.

 We have two areas that serve hot food: Bay Beach Grill, located near the Zippin Pippin and our Cafe (main Pavilion).
 When we are open until 6:00 pm, both areas are open until 5:00 pm.
 When we are open until 9:00 pm, both areas are open until 7:00 pm.
 There are times when both areas may close early or stay open a little later, depending on weather and attendance that day.